-In this post, i am discussing isolation and identification of Salmonella from blood culture only.
+In this post, I am discussing the isolation and identification of Salmonella from blood culture only.

 For blood culture

 Salmonella is present in the blood of more than 80% of patients with typhoid fever.
-Overall volume of blood cultured is critical to increase yield (isolation rate) of the causative pathogen.
+The overall volume of blood cultured is critical to increase yield (isolation rate) of the causative pathogen.
 Reducing the blood volume reduces the sensitivity of the blood culture.

-- Blood for culture should be taken before patient is given antimicrobial therapy.
+- Blood for culture should be taken before the patient is given antimicrobial therapy.

 - Patients with a history of fever for 7 to 10 days are more likely than others to have a positive blood culture.

-- 2-4 ml from toodlers and preschoolchildren (Remember- children have higher level of bacteremia than adults).
+- 2-4 ml from toddlers and preschool children (Remember- children have higher level of bacteremia than adults).

 The optimum ratio of the volume of blood to traditional culture broth is 1:10 (e.g. 5 ml blood in 45 ml broth).
 For commercial blood culture system please read and use recommended amounts of blood (do not exceed).

-Blood should be inoculated immediately into a blood culture bootle at the time of drawing blood using same syringe that has been used for collection.
-Inoculated culture bottles should be incubated at 37°C (#Do not refrigerate the sample or keep in cool places during transport).
+Blood should be inoculated immediately into a blood culture bottle at the time of drawing blood using same syringe that has been used for collection.
+Inoculated culture bottles should be incubated at 37°C

 Reading and reporting blood culture results for Typhoid fever